sibvisions/jvx.kitchensink/README.md

 Simply run it with the provided launcher (JVx KitchenSink*.launch) or build the jar and start that.

+Please note that Java version 1.8 is required for this sample application to build and run, however, JVx itself only requires 1.6 to work.

 By default the Swing factory (com.sibvisions.rad.ui.swing.impl.SwingFactory) is created and used, to use another factory simply pass the fully qualified name of the factory to the main method as argument, e.g.